fluid-player/fluid-player/README.md

     ]
     // ...
     ```
+    It is possible to set multiple mid-rol Ads however only one pre-roll and one post-roll Ad is supported.
+The mid-roll Ad requires a `timer` property which can schedule the show as below:
+    * `timer: number` Ad plays after the specified number of seconds (Example `timer: 10`)
+    * `timer: "xx%"` Ad plays after xx percent of the content
+        ```javascript
+        // ...
+        adList: [
+            {
+                roll: 'midRoll',
+                vastTag: "vastMidRoll.xml",
+                timer: 10
+            },
+            {
+                roll: 'midRoll',
+                vastTag: "vastMidRoll.xml",
+                timer: '50%'
+            }
+        ]
+        // ...
+        ```
   * `mute`: If set to `true`, the player will be muted by default on page load.
 Default: `  false`.
   * `controlBar`: Autohiding the control bar after 3 seconds.
 The feature is disabled by default.
 To enable set:
     ```javascript